-Life Insurance Lawyer Serving Minnesota
+Life Insurance Lawyer Serving MN

 The Life Insurance Law Firm - Boonswang Law

 If you’re facing delays in securing your deceased loved one’s life insurance payout and suspect the insurance company is purposefully holding back your lawful benefits, we want to help.
 Turn to the trusted life insurance lawyers serving Minnesota from Boonswang Law today and begin your fight against these predatory and unethical practices.

 For 20 years, Boonswang Law has been the go-to name in life insurance litigation for beneficiaries caught in the web of misleading tactics perpetrated by many of the major insurance providers.
 These insurers know our name because of our success in recovering the benefits rightfully belonging to our clients.
 We will not allow you to get taken advantage of during your time of grief!

 Other firms handle cases all across the legal spectrum in tandem with their work in insurance litigation, but at Boonswang Law our clients can count on the expertise of our team.
 We focus solely on life insurance law in Minnesota, and we can achieve the outcome you deserve.

 Whether you’re dealing with delays, outright denials, or family complications such as divorce affecting the distribution of benefits, our track record stands for itself.
 Our team is dedicated to ensuring that your money goes into your pocket rather than staying with the big insurance providers or the wrong beneficiary.